PUNTA GORDA — Plenty of people brave the heat for a traditional Fourth of July picnic.

 Call 941-639-8721 for more information on Punta Gorda’s Fourth of July activities and the Charlotte Habor Freedom Swim.

 Tips on participating in the Freedom Swim

-The growth and popularity of the Freedom Swim has resulted in additional Coast Guard requirements for 2012.
+The growth and popularity of the Freedom Swim has resulted in additional Coast Guard requirements.
 In order to keep the Freedom Swim alive, organizer Michael Haymans has agreed to some steps to ensure safety at the event.
-In a video of his radio show, he stresses:
+These include:

-- For the first hour, swimmers will be going against an incoming tide.
-If you are not a strong swimmer, don’t get in the water, Haymans said.
+- If you are not a strong swimmer, don’t get in the water, Haymans said.
 Watch from the bridge or take a kayak or paddleboard.
-Last year, a hundred participants were pushed upriver and had to be rescued by law enforcement boats, Haymans said.
+One year, a hundred participants were pushed upriver and had to be rescued by law enforcement boats, Haymans said.
 Swimmers requiring rescue by officials are a mark against the Freedom Swim, he said.

 - No children should participate on their own and no swimmers should undertake the swim alone.
 All swimmers should have close support.

-- For the first time, all swimmers must sign in at the start of the race.
+- All swimmers must sign in at the start of the race.